Gender policing: Heteronormativity, cisnormativity and the gender binary

 Another mentality that strengthens the idea of binary gender within western society is the warrior-breeder relationship.
 In this mentality, masculinity is characterized by the traits of the model warrior: strong and fearless, yet disposable.
 Meanwhile, femininity and womanhood revolve around reproduction.
 In this relationship, there are only two types of people; therefore, two genders.
 This dichotomy is valued because it keeps society safe in times of war.
 The warriors fight and protect while the breeders replace the fallen warriors.

-From the works of LGB activism during the late 1980s to 1990s, the queer theory was created along with the influential work of Michel Foucault and Eve Kosofsky Sedgwick.
-The queer theory creates a space outside the gender binary.
+From the works of LGBTQ activism groups during the late 1980s to 1990s, Queer theory was created along with the influential work of Michel Foucault and Eve Kosofsky Sedgwick.
+Queer theory creates a space outside the gender binary.
 This theory deconstructs and discredits the idea of a gender binary.
 Disregarding the gender binary caused fears within the western society, ultimately leading to gender policing in order to maintain the idea of binary gender.

 Man and woman as categories can not exist without the other to enforce what they are and are not.
 The same can be said of heterosexuality and homosexuality.
 These categories are created out of their opposition, forming power dynamics.
 Michel Foucault referred to this creation of identities, through creating discourse surrounding the ideal, as reverse discourse.
 This antagonistic relationship between identities is the basis for gender policing.
 Deviation from normative expression, of either gender or sexuality, is often met with varying degrees of violence.

+Gender policing also serves to reinforce cisnormativity.
+Aspects of the enforcement of cisnormativity through gender policing are under-researched internationally, as research focusing on cisgender queer people has long ignored the experiences of transgender youth.